-- Access Charlotte service distribution: 8,600 households, in areas with high digital divide in all parts of Charlotte (mostly to west and east parts of the city) - Access Charlotte adoption rate: prior to increase of service, achieved 84% service adoption - Learn2Earn computer distribution: 100 individuals (during pilot phase) - Learn2Earn graduation rate: 20% phase 1 of pilot, 87% of phase 2 of pilot - Reduced time spent completing process for housing support: TBD once CiviForm Launched - Number of users of CiviForm tool: TBD once CiviForm Launched
+- Access Charlotte service distribution: 8,600 households, in areas with high digital divide in all parts of Charlotte (mostly to west and east parts of the city) - o Internet is being provided 77 sites, including 4 public spaces. - Access Charlotte adoption rate: to achieve 84% service adoption - o Currently, at 77% adoption rate, excluding the 4 public sites.